Contact Information and FAQs

 The deadline for the last day to withdraw varies from semester to semester, but you

-on page nine.
-Other important dates for the semester are located on the MTSU Academic
+.
+Other important dates for the semester are located on the MTSU Academic Calendar.

-Calendar.
 Please make sure your students know the W deadline.
-After the deadline (which
+After the deadline (which has

 extenuating circumstances should request a late administrative withdrawal through